-Figure 112 on page 406 shows a DASD-only log stream spanning two levels of storage; local storage buffers for interim storage, which is then offloaded to DASD log data sets for more permanent storage.
+Figure 111 shows a DASD-only log stream spanning two levels of storage; local storage buffers for interim storage, which is then offloaded to DASD log data sets for more permanent storage.

 A DASD-only log stream has a single-system scope; only one system at a time can connect to a DASD-only log stream.
 Multiple applications from the same system can, however, simultaneously connect to a DASD-only log stream.